JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 - releases
 - snapshots
-- nightly (only select artifacts)
+- nightly (only selected artifacts)

-All required repositories for the project must be declared explicitly within the `intellijPlatform` extension:
+Assume you want to build your plugin against a release version of the IntelliJ Platform and you also have a dependency on a plugin from the Marketplace, then you would declare the following repositories:

 ```kotlin
 repositories {